moneta-rb/moneta/README.md

 If you are not yet convinced, you might ask why?
 What are the goals of the project?

-* Get people started quickly with key/value stores.
+* Get people started quickly with key/value stores!
 Therefore all the adapters are included in the gem and you are ready to go.
+[Tilt](https://github.com/rtomayko/tilt) does the same for template languages.
 * Make it easy to compare different key/value stores and benchmark them
-* To hide a lot of different and maybe complex APIs behind the well-designed Moneta API
+* To hide a lot of different and maybe complex APIs behind one well-designed and simple Moneta API
 * Give people a starting point or example code to start working with their favourite key/value store.
 Feel free to copy code, please mention Moneta then :)
 * Create a reusable piece of code, since similar things are solved over and over again ([Rails](http://rubyonrails.org/ brings its own cache stores, [Rack-Cache](https://github.com/rtomayko/rack-cache) brings its own stores, ...)